kartik1809/Serena-Extension/README.md

 ## API Integration

-Zenith integrates with the following APIs:
+Serena integrates with the following APIs:
 - **Recommendation Engine**: Fetch personalized user recommendations based on browsing history.
 - **Metrics API**: Track real-time metrics of user activity and display them in an easy-to-understand format.